top of page

 An effective content strategy uses many types of content, and almost all of them can benefit from personalization.

-Tailoring your content to specific segments is key to reaching your audience effectively.
+Tailoring your content to specific segments.
 Personalized emails that use subscriber data like name, age, and location can give your customers relevant and valuable information.

 Re-target customers who may have previously visited your site.

 One way to get someone to buy something they were interested in before is to use this tactic when promoting the product.
-Customers who regularly shop your brand are more likely to engage with an email alerting them to a members-only discount, for instance.
+Customers who regularly shop your brand are more likely to engage with an email alerting them to a members-only discount.

 Enhanced Customer Experience

-Personalizing the customer experience with tailored recommendations, offers, and product suggestions is key for a satisfying interaction that promotes loyalty and satisfaction.
-Currently, 55% of global consumers say that personalized rewards are why they join loyalty programs.
+Personalized recommendations, exclusive offers, and customized product suggestions increase loyalty and satisfaction.
+For example, 55% of global consumers say that personalized rewards are why they join loyalty programs.

 A number of online retailers are experimenting with ways to replicate the in-store experience, such as trying before buying.
-For example, Amazon’s Try Before You Buy program allows customers to order clothing and other items online and try them at home for seven days, at which time they can return or purchase the items.
+For example, Amazon’s Try Before You Buy, allowing customers to test products at home before making the purchase.

 Thinking of refreshing your personalized marketing strategies?